Get the answers you need quickly!

 What is the cost of living in Tofo?

 The cost of living in Tofo is very low: you can budget around €10 - €15 per day for food and drink.

 Do I need a visa?

 Travellers with citizenship of an SADC country do not need a visa (Botswana, Cape Verde, Malawi, Mauritius, South Africa, Swaziland, Tanzania, Zambia, Zimbabwe) to travel for leisure.
 From other countries you will need a visa that can be obtained at immigration at the airport or on the border.
 You will need proof of return ticket, accommodation confirmation and/or invitation letter.
-We can provide clients with an invitation letter.
-To obtain a visa on arrival, it is a approximately $50 and is for 30 days.
-If you want to stay in Mozambique more than 30 days, you need to apply a vision advance.
+We can provide clients with an accommodation confirmation.
+To obtain a visa on arrival, it is approximately $50 and is for 30 days.
+If you want to stay in Mozambique more than 30 days, you need to apply a visa in advance.
 Only visas applied in advance from your own embassy, can be renewed twice at the immigration centre in nearby Maxixe.
 Please check the latest information with us as it can change from time to time.

 What do I need to bring with me?

 It is essential you bring your Dive Certification card.
 If you wish to use Nitrox, you’ll also need your Nitrox Certification card.
 If you haven’t got Nitrox Certification and you want it, you can do the course with us.